-UPS called me today about some sort of package that I'm supposed to be getting, and I was once again reminded of how backward a nation are.
+UPS called me today about some sort of package that I'm supposed to be getting, and I was once again reminded of how backward a nation we are.

 All I know at this point is that the package contains two T-shirts, one ballpoint pen, a baseball cap and some sort of "bottle", and that it has a commercial invoice of US$57 (which doesn't match anything I've ordered in years, and I'm pretty sure I didn't order anything from the US in, oh, the past six months).